Senior Vice President for Strategic Initiatives, Business Ventures and Initiatives & Chief Scientist of AmeriSpeak, NORC at the University of Chicago

-An avid member of the AAPOR community, David was Vice-President (2017-18) and President (2018-19).
-He has served as Conference Chair (2016) and as a member of the Standards, Communications and Heritage Committees.
-He was the chair of the 2017 Ad Hoc Committee on Call Blocking and Spam Flagging, the co-chair of the 2014 AAPOR Special Task Force on Survey Refusals, and the Seymour Sudman Student Paper award winner at the 2002 national AAPOR conference.
+An avid member of the AAPOR community, David is currently Past President and served as President from 2018-19.
+He also served on the 2015/16 Executive Council, was 2016 Conference Chair, and has served full terms on a number of committees including Standards, Communications, Student Paper, Standards Definitions, and Heritage.
+He was the co-chair of the 2014 AAPOR Special Task Force on Survey Refusals, Chair of the 2017 Ad Hoc Committee on Telephone Spam Flagging and Blocking, and the Seymour Sudman Student Paper award winner at the 2002 national AAPOR conference.
 David has also contributed to AAPOR education in teaching multiple short courses and webinars.
-Publications range from peer-reviewed journals including Public Opinion Quarterly, professional practice journals like Survey Practice, and trade journals including Alert!
+Publications range from peer-reviewed journals such as Public Opinion Quarterly, professional practice journals like Survey Practice, and trade journals including Alert!
 The Magazine of the Marketing Research Association.